-Diversity is an important strategic priority at SUNY Orange.
+Diversity, equity, and inclusion are important strategic priorities at SUNY Orange.
 According to the College’s Board of Trustees, President, administrators, faculty and students, “diversity should be embraced as a reflection of society and should enhance the educational process.”
 Institutional equity and diversity are the guiding principles for the College’s goal to provide equal access and equal opportunity to all students, employees and the residents of Orange County regardless of one’s race, color, creed, ethnicity, national origin, gender, sexual orientation, age, religion, marital status, veteran status or disability.

 Given our statement of values and missions as a community college, we will strive to enhance the diversity of faculty and staff, not simply to match the faces of our student body and those in the communities we serve, but that we expand our local horizons in which we live.
 The empirical study, "The Compelling Need for Diversity in Higher Education," conducted by the University of Michigan concluded the following:

 - For Students: diversity increases retention, job prospects, racial understanding, and satisfaction with college, openness to differences, and critical thinking

 - For Faculty: diversity enriches teaching, service and research